T0ine34/ortelo/README.md

 Then,
 the documentation will be created in the `./docs` folder as an aggregate of html files.

+#### Markdown documentation

+To create the documentation in markdown, you need to run the following command in the root folder :

+`make doc`

+> You need to have `make` installed on your machine to run this command.

+Then,
+the documentation will be created in the `./mdDocs` folder as an aggregate of markdown files, including the README.md file.

 ## Run the tests
 To run the tests, you need to run the `make test` command in the root folder.